What is MCLR? Meaning, Calculation and Impact on Your Loan

 Q.1.
 What is the difference between MCLR and repo rate?

-A. The repo rate is the rate at which RBI lends money to banks, while MCLR is the minimum rate at which banks can lend to borrowers.
-MCLR is indirectly influenced by repo rate movements.
+A. The repo rate is the rate at which the RBI lends money to financial institutions.
+MCLR is the minimum rate at which financial institutions lend to borrowers.
+MCLR is influenced by the repo rate but is not directly equal to it; the financial institutions add components such as operating cost and tenor premium to arrive at its MCLR.

 Q.2.
-How often do banks revise their MCLR rates?
+How often do financial institutions revise their MCLR?

 Q.3.
 Does MCLR affect fixed-rate loans?

-A. No, fixed-rate loans are not linked to MCLR.
-They remain constant throughout the loan tenure regardless of MCLR changes.
+A. Fixed-rate loans are not linked to MCLR.
+The interest rate on a fixed-rate loan remains unchanged throughout the loan tenure, regardless of any revisions to the MCLR of the financial institution.

 Disclaimer: